awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Renaming an enrolled account**

-Each AWS account has a display name that can be changed in the AWS Billing and Cost Management console\.
+Each AWS account has a display name that can be changed by the account's root user in the AWS Billing and Cost Management console\.
 When you rename an account that's enrolled in AWS Control Tower, the name change is automatically reflected in AWS Control Tower\.
+For more information about changing an account's name, see [Managing an AWS account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-user-name) in the *AWS Billing User Guide*\.

 ## Deleting the Security OU<a name="delete-security-ou"></a>